ota-meshi/eslint-plugin-lodash-template/docs/rules/README.md

 ## Base Rules (Enabling Correct ESLint Parsing)

-Enforce all the rules in this category, as well as all higher priority rules, with:
+Enable this plugin using with:

 ```json
 {